leadrien/opencv_native_androidstudio/README.md

 * Download latest OpenCV SDK for Android from OpenCV.org and decompress the zip file.
 * Clone this project
 * Create a symlink named `jniLibs` in `app/src/main` that points to `$OPENCV_SDK/sdk/native/libs`
-* In `app/build.gradle` change lines 29 and 30 to points to your OPENCV_SDK
+* In `app/build.gradle` change line 25 to points to your OPENCV_SDK
 * Sync gradle
 * Run the application